microsoft/vscode/CONTRIBUTING.md

 * Code that demonstrates the issue
 * Version of VS Code
 * Errors in the Dev Tools Console (Help | Toggle Developer Tools)
-* When you have extensions installed, can you reproduce the issue when starting vscode without extensions by using `--disable-extensions`?
+* When you have extensions installed, can you reproduce the issue when starting vscode without extensions by using the `--disable-extensions` command line argument?